drobilc/MatchMaker/homework3/report/report.md

 We also tried all knn versions with added weights (distance) but there was no noticeable difference in results, hence we omitted them.

 As we expected the support vector machine models work very well except for the one that uses a radial basis function (rbf) kernel.
 We can see that linear svm models perform similarly for all three values of c.

+We can observe that the naive bayes classifier performs worse than knn, which is surprising, but it is still more accurate than decision tree.

+Here we see a confusion matrix for the naive bayes classifier on the first dataset.
+We can observe that there are very few mistakes.
+Confusion matrix for the svm classifiers on the first dataset will not be shown, because predicted every case correctly.

+[insert confusion matrix]

+### Conclusion

+Based on our results we have a few candidates to use for face recognition.
+Knn, svm, naive bayes and random forest.

+We choose the support vector machine model with a linear kernel and C=0.05, because it overall performed best in all three approaches.

+For the training dataset in task 3 we choose only the images taken in the simulation, because in this way we best adapt the classifier to the conditions in the gazebo simulator.